shayanamir0/Chest-X-Ray-Anomaly-Detection/README.md

 - **Reconstruction Error**: Measures the difference between the original and reconstructed images.
 Higher errors indicate potential anomalies.

 ### Results
-After training the model, a sapmle prediction has been done which detects 3 anomalies.
+After training the model, a sample prediction has been done which detects 3 anomalies.